 Arima Cider Teppō Water

-Thought to be the first carbonated beverage in Japan (developed in the early 1900s), it is made from the naturally carbonated spring waters of Arima Onsen and still retains its original retro packaging.
+Thought to be the first carbonated beverage in Japan (it was developed in the early 1900s), it is made from the naturally carbonated spring waters of Arima Onsen and still retains its original retro packaging.
 The original product was actually plain carbonated water called ‘teppō water’ with the image of the cannon on the label.
 As teppō is a Japanese word relating to guns and cannons, the water was reportedly named this because of the popping sound when a bottle was uncorked.

 Arima Cider is one of Arima Onsen’s most famous products and can be found in shops across town and even available in restaurants and bars (as a mixer).